timmy647/nike-clone-web/README.md

-# Nike Landing Web Page
+# Nike Clone Web Page

 This project is Nike Clone Website powered by React and designed with the sleek aesthetics of Tailwind CSS, we bring you a platform that pays homage to the iconic Nike brand while offering a unique and engaging shopping experience.